4 SPOOKILY HEALTHY HALLOWEEN RECIPES

 - 1 punnet of strawberries

-- Goji berries, enough for 2 each strawberry
+- Goji berries, enough for 2 on each strawberry

 - Batch of raw chocolate recipe or organic dark chocolate